thesurlydev/kdeps/README.md

 # kdeps

-A small CLI to download Maven dependencies from a file.
+A small zero dependency CLI to download Maven dependencies from a file.

 This project also serves as an example for using `jdeps`, `jlink`, and `jpackage` to create a custom runtime image and package it as a platform-specific installer.